GNOME/librsvg/devel-docs/text_layout.rst

 discarded white-space characters.
 The complete text layout algorithm would take care of supporting multi-valued ``x/y/dx/dy/rotate``, ``textPath`` (see below), plus bidi and vertical text.

+Do look at the issues in the `svgwg repository at GitHub
+<https://github.com/w3c/svgwg/tree/master>`_ - there are a couple that
+mention bugs in the spec's pseudocode for the text layout algorithm.

 Text rendering
 ~~~~~~~~~~~~~~